 The Committee will report periodically to the Board, generally at the next regularly scheduled Board meeting following a Committee meeting, on actions taken and significant matters reviewed by the Committee.

 Delegation of Authority

-The Committee may from time to time as it deems appropriate, and to the extent permitted by applicable laws, rules and regulations, form and delegate authority to subcommittees consisting of one or more members when appropriate.
+The Committee may, as it deems appropriate from time to time and to the extent permitted by applicable laws, rules and regulations, form and delegate authority to subcommittees consisting of one or more members.